microsoft/vscode-mssql/README.md

 <img src="https://github.com/Microsoft/vscode-mssql/raw/master/images/mssql-demo.gif" alt="demo" style="width:480px;"/>

+## What's new in 1.2
+* Support for macOS High Sierra.
+* VSCode-Insiders users will see their connections are now read from and saved to the Insiders settings file instead of the regular Visual Studio Code location.
+Fixes [#242](https://github.com/Microsoft/vscode-mssql/issues/242).
+* Saving connections no longer affects comments in the settings file [#959](https://github.com/Microsoft/vscode-mssql/issues/959).
+* Intellisense errors and suggestions can be disabled on a per-file basis [#978](https://github.com/Microsoft/vscode-mssql/issues/978).
+Use the `MS SQL: Choose SQL Handler for this file` action or click on the `MSSQL` status bar item when a .sql file is open to disable intellisense on that document.
+* Fixed issue [#987](https://github.com/Microsoft/vscode-mssql/issues/987) Cannot change password of a saved profile.
+* Fixed issue [#924](https://github.com/Microsoft/vscode-mssql/issues/924) Database name with $ is not showing up correctly in database list.
+* Fixed issue [#949](https://github.com/Microsoft/vscode-mssql/issues/949) Drop database fails most of the time because the db is in used.
+* Fixed issue `MS SQL: Execute Current Statement` where it did not handle 2 statements on a single line correctly.
+* Improved support for SQL Server 2017 syntax by refreshing IntelliSense and SMO dependencies.

+### Contributions and "thank you"
+We would like to thank everyone who contributed to localization for this update and encourage more people to join our [open source community localization effort](https://github.com/Microsoft/Localization/wiki). mssql for Visual Studio Code was opened for community localization since February 2017 for the following languages French, Italian, German, Spanish, Simplified or Traditional Chinese, Japanese, Korean, Russian, Brazilian Portuguese.
+If you see a string untranslated in your language, you can make an impact and help with translation.
+You can find out how by checking https://aka.ms/crossplattoolsforsqlservercommunitylocalization.

 ## What's new in 1.1
 * Preview support for Integrated Authentication (aka Windows Authentication) on Mac and Linux.
 To use this you need to create a Kerberos ticket on your Mac or Linux machine - [see this guide](https://aka.ms/vscode-mssql-integratedauth) for the simple process.
 Once this is set up, you can say goodbye to SQL passwords when connecting to your servers!
   * This feature is in preview in .Net Core 2.0.
 The [corefx repository](https://github.com/dotnet/corefx) tracks issues related to SqlClient and we recommend issues setting up Kerberos tickets be raised there.